HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Garden Centre and Nurseries

 The Garden Centre or independent Nursery is normally a brilliant place to buy good quality houseplants.
+As well as having good return policies if something goes wrong, they'll often have something for any skill level.

 The people selling them should be knowledgeable and keen to assist you where possible, you've obviously gone there to look for a plant and they'll sell you one if possible.